Identifying and achieving the permanency objective

 e) long-term out of home care—the objective of placing the child in-

-i. a stable, long-term care arrangement with a specified carer or carers; or
+(i). a stable, long-term care arrangement with a specified carer or carers; or

-ii. if an arrangement under subparagraph (i) is not possible, another suitable long-term care arrangement.
+(ii). if an arrangement under subparagraph (i) is not possible, another suitable long-term care arrangement.

-The CYFA states where out-of-home care is required, preference is to be given to placing children with suitable kin where possible, and if not, with another suitable carer or carers.
+The purpose of the hierarchy is to promote the child’s best interests by preferencing security and continuity of care arrangements, thereby minimising harm caused by disrupted attachments and uncertainty about care arrangements, while ensuring the child’s safety and wellbeing are promoted.
+The CYFA provides that where out-of-home care is required, preference is to be given to placing children with suitable kin where possible, and if not, with another suitable carer or carers.

 Family preservation